Open Accessibility Menu

 • Is painful

-If you think your rash is a medical emergency, visit UF Health Central Emergency & Urgent Care.
+If you think your rash is a medical emergency, visit a UF Health Central Emergency & Urgent Care.
 Our ER-trained physicians are available to diagnose and treat your skin rash.

 Our Emergency & Urgent Care Centers are open 24/7 to treat rashes.